idossha/PXL2LOC/README.md

 ## Tips for Best Results
 1. Use high-resolution, clear images of electrode nets
 2. Ensure good contrast between electrodes and background
-3. For systematic placement, start from a recognizable landmark (e.g., Cz or Fpz)
-4. Use the zoom feature (in OpenCV version) for precise placement
-5. Save your progress frequently using Ctrl+S

-## Supported Electrode Systems
-- GSN-256 (Geodesic Sensor Net)
-- 10-20 International System
-- 10-10 System
-- Any custom electrode arrangement

 ## Requirements
 - Python 3.9+